Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Introduction

 \section{Introduction}

 With the prevalence of online video platforms, information consumption via video streaming is becoming increasingly prominent.
-Popular video distribution platforms like YouTube\footnote{\url{https://www.youtube.com/}} and TikTok\footnote{\url{https://www.tiktok.com/}} have attracted billions of monthly active users~\cite{tiktok-youtube-stats}.
-Studies on news consumption show that about a third of U.S. adult users of YouTube and TikTok regularly get news from these platforms~\cite{TikTokNewsConsumption}.
+Popular video-sharing platforms like YouTube and TikTok have attracted billions of monthly active users~\cite{tiktok-youtube-stats}.
+Studies on news consumption show that about a quarter of U.S. adults under 30 regularly get news from these video-sharing platforms~\cite{TikTokNewsConsumption}.

 Unfortunately, the massive growth of video news consumption also boosts the rapid spread of misinformation videos, posing an increasingly serious challenge to the online information ecosystem.
-For instance, 124 TikTok misinformation videos about COVID-19 vaccines gathered over 20 million views and 300 thousand shares~\cite{TiktokSample}.
-Fig.~\ref{fig:videopost} is an example about the existence of microchips in COVID-19 vaccines.
-Compared with previously studied misinformation which is mostly in text and image format, video-based misinformation is more likely to mislead the audience and go viral.
+For instance, 124 TikTok misinformation videos about COVID-19 vaccines gathered over 20M views and 300K shares~\cite{TiktokSample}.
+Fig.~\ref{fig:videopost} shows a misinformation video post about the existence of microchips in COVID-19 vaccines.
+Compared with previously studied misinformation in text and image format mostly, video-based misinformation is more likely to mislead the audience and go viral.
 Research in the political domain shows that individuals are more likely to believe an event's occurrence when it is presented in video form~\cite{wittenberg2021}.
 Another experiment indicates that the video format makes news pieces perceived as more credible and more likely to be shared~\cite{sundar2021}.
-Such an effect makes misinformation videos dangerous and it may lead to further negative impacts for various stakeholders.
+Such an effect makes the misinformation video dangerous and it may lead to further negative impacts for various stakeholders.
 For individuals, misinformation videos are more likely to mislead audiences to generate false memory and make misinformed decisions.
 For online platforms, the wide spread of misinformation videos may lead to reputation crises, users' inactivity, and regulatory checks.
 For watchdog bodies, misinformation videos may be weaponized to foment unrest and even undermine democratic institutions.
-Therefore, actions are urgently needed to tackle this problem.
+Therefore, actions are urgently required to reduce the risk brought by misinformation videos.

 As a countermeasure, online platforms have made efforts to mitigate the spread of misinformation videos.
 For instance, TikTok introduces an enhanced in-app reporting feature to help curb the spread of COVID-19 misinformation~\cite{TiktokInterven}.
 However, the current solution relies much on human efforts from expert teams or active users, which is labor-intensive and time-consuming.
 It usually fails to perform real-time detection, and thus could not react rapidly when a new event emerges or previously debunked misinformation recurs~\cite{qi2022fakesv}.
 Moreover, this solution may introduce uncertain individual biases and errors~\cite{gupta2022combating}.
 To tackle the above problems, developing techniques and systems for automatic misinformation video detection becomes a promising option.